-If you identify an HPSJ member who needs a major organ transplant, you should request prior authorization from HPSJ.
-As appropriate, HPSJ will refer the member to a qualified transplant COE facility for an evaluation.
-If the COE confirms a transplant is needed and safe for their medical condition, HPSJ will cover the transplant and other related services.
+If you identify a Health Plan member who needs a major organ transplant, you should request prior authorization from Health Plan.
+As appropriate, Health Plan will refer the member to a qualified transplant COE facility for an evaluation.
+If the COE confirms a transplant is needed and safe for their medical condition, Health Plan will cover the transplant and other related services.

-Transplants are covered under HPSJ if:
+Transplants are covered under Health Plan if:

 - 1. The transplant is performed at COE facility - 2.
-The member meets patient selection criteria for the transplants below.
+The Member meets patient selection criteria for the transplants below.

-Transplant and services covered by HPSJ are:
+Transplant and services covered by Health Plan are: